Scaless/HaloTAS/docs/source/_posts/2019-10-17-get-up-so-i-can-kill-you-again.markdown

 1. Reset the map
 2. Disable the renderer
-3. Simulate ticks 0 - 955
+3. Simulate ticks 0 - 940
 4. Enable the renderer, but disable framebuffer updates
-5. Simulate ticks 956 - 1000
+5. Simulate ticks 941 - 1000
 6. Enable screen updates

-We spend the last 45 ticks rendering to nowhere*, but doing it this way lets screen effects run to completion and provides us with a smooth transition when traversing through time:
+We spend the last 60 ticks rendering to nowhere*, but doing it this way lets screen effects run to completion and provides us with a smooth transition when traversing through time:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LUNra1tLzT4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I've also discovered that disabling the sound engine during a fast-forward provides a significant speed boost.
-I am on the lookout for other systems that can be safely disabled or reduced to provide as seamless of an experience as possible.
-We need to be careful with editing systems as even the smallest change in behavior may cause a replay desync.

-My next main focus will be working on squashing the few remaining bugs with playback that occasionally cause desync problems.

 ~Scales

-\* Using Game Capture in OBS you can actually see the last 45 frames rendering in the preview, but the Halo window itself does not update.
+\* Using Game Capture in OBS you can actually see the last 60 frames rendering in the preview, but the Halo window itself does not update.
 Window Capture works appropriately.

 ---